 There are antibiotic-resistant strains of gonorrhea.
 Therefore, symptoms may not go away with treatment.
 In these cases, a different antibiotic will be provided.

 Visit Choices Women’s Medical Center for STD Testing

-Specializing in gonorrhea treatment, our STD testing center in Queens, NY is conveniently located in the Jamaica neighborhood.
+Specializing in gonorrhea treatment, our STD testing center is in Queens, NY, conveniently located in the Jamaica neighborhood.
 That makes us easily accessible if you require a health clinic or STD clinic.
-To book an appointment, visit the Patient Portal and New Patient sections on our website or call us at 718-786-5000.
+Book an appointment now or call us at 718-786-5000.